streamingfast/firehose-docs/references/faq.md

 ## **Does Firehose work with GraphQL?**

 Firehose does not work directly with GraphQL.
-Subgraphs use GraphQL and Substreams can be used to populate subgraphs.
 Firehose extracts data from blockchain nodes and provides it to Substreams.
-Substreams sinks are responsible for bringing data to storage engines that can then be queries by different means.
+Substreams sinks are responsible for bringing data to storage engines that can then be queried by different means.

 ## **Do subgraphs work with Firehose?**

-In a way, the `graph-node` software, which powers Subgraphs, can connect directly to Firehose for Ethereum and Cosmos, and power the traditional Subgraphs there.
-Substreams can also be used directly to power Subgraphs, in which case Firehose is not directly involved (only as an implementation detail within Substreams).
+Yes, the `graph-node` software, which powers Subgraphs, can connect directly to Firehose for Ethereum and power the traditional Subgraphs there.

 ## **Is Firehose made by The Graph?**